Portuguese grammar

 In Portuguese grammar, nouns, adjectives, pronouns, and articles are moderately inflected: there are two genders (masculine and feminine) and two numbers (singular and plural).
 The case system of the ancestor language, Latin, has been lost, but personal pronouns are still declined with three main types of forms: subject, object of verb, and object of preposition.
 Most nouns and many adjectives can take diminutive or augmentative derivational suffixes, and most adjectives can take a so-called "superlative" derivational suffix.
 Adjectives usually follow their respective nouns.

 Verbs are highly inflected: there are three tenses (past, present, future), three moods (indicative, subjunctive, imperative), three aspects (perfective, imperfective, and progressive), three voices (active, passive, reflexive), and an inflected infinitive.
 Most perfect and imperfect tenses are synthetic, totaling 11 conjugational paradigms, while all progressive tenses and passive constructions are periphrastic.
 There is also an impersonal passive construction, with the agent replaced by an indefinite pronoun.
 Portuguese is generally an SVO language, although SOV syntax may occur with a few object pronouns, and word order is generally not as rigid as in English.
-It is a null subject language, with a tendency to drop object pronouns as well, in colloquial varieties.
+It is a null-subject language, with a tendency to drop object pronouns as well, in colloquial varieties.
 Like Spanish, it has two main copular verbs: ser and estar.

 It has a number of grammatical features that distinguish it from most other Romance languages, such as a synthetic pluperfect, a future subjunctive tense, the inflected infinitive, and a present perfect with an iterative sense.
-A rare feature of Portuguese is mesoclisis, the infixing of clitic pronouns in some verbal forms.